Lamarimohamed/Lamarimohamed/README.md

-# 💫 About Me:
+# 👋 Hi, I’m @Lamarimohamed:
-👋 Hi, I’m @Lamarimohamed<br>👀 I’m interested in web development and UI/UX<br>🌱 I’m currently learning Flutter and how to be Full stack developer
+<br>👀 I’m interested in web development and UI/UX<br>🌱 I’m currently learning Flutter and how to be Full stack developer

 # 💻 Tech Stack: